 Fort Ilocandia — Even without staying at the resort, worth visiting for the sprawling grounds, Spanish colonial-style architecture, golf course, and beach access.

-Where to Stay in Laoag
+Where Should I Stay in Laoag?

 Fort Ilocandia Resort (Upscale) — The flagship resort of Ilocos Norte on a sprawling seaside estate.
 Pool, golf course, spa, tennis courts, beach access, multiple restaurants.
 From ₱3,100/night (~$55 USD).
 Full-service resort experience.